Stability of backward propagation of chaos: Introduction

 We have shown in \citet[Theorem 6.3]{PST_BackPropagChaos} that the system of mean-field BSDEs satisfies a backward propagation of chaos property, \textit{i.e.} we know that for every $(k,i) \in \overline{\mathbb{N}} \times \mathbb{N}$ we have

 under some suitable norm.
 Our goal now is to show that the property of backward propagation of chaos is also stable, namely, we want to show that for every $i \in \mathbb{N}$ holds

 under some appropriate metric.
 To the best of our knowledge, this will be the first result of this kind.
+In addition, we will also provide stability results for the systems of mean-field BSDEs in \eqref{mfBSDE} and for McKean--Vlasov BSDEs in \eqref{MVBSDE}.

-In order to accommodate the reader, we provide in \cref{table:propagation scheme} a roadmap of our approach.
+In order to accommodate the reader, we provide in \cref{table:propagation scheme} a roadmap of our approach for the proof of the stability of the backward propagation of chaos.
+Analogous roadmaps for the other stability results are provided in the respective sections with the proofs; see \cref{table:McKean--Vlasovscheme,table:mean-fieldscheme}.
 Using this table, we will describe the implications of the setting inherited from \citet{PST_BackPropagChaos}, \emph{i.e.}, the set of Assumptions \ref{H1}--\ref{H:prop_contraction} presented in \cref{sec:Setting}, as well as the forthcoming results we intend to prove.
 The validity, for every $k\in\overline{\mathbb{N}}$, of the backward propagation of chaos is denoted by a solid, horizontal right arrow in \cref{table:propagation scheme}.
 The set of Assumptions \ref{S1}--\ref{S10}, which is presented in \cref{sec:Setting} and amounts to the convergence of the sequence of standard data, is denoted by the solid, vertical down arrow in the first column of the table.
 Now, we claim that the framework we have already set allows for the validity, on the one hand, of the stability of McKean--Vlasov BSDEs and, on the other hand, of the uniform (over $k\in\overline{\mathbb{N}}$) backward propagation of chaos.
 The former is denoted by the dashed, vertical down arrow in the last column of the table.
 The latter was chosen not to be represented in \cref{table:propagation scheme} in order to keep the table as simple as possible.
 The conjunction of the two aforementioned results yields the convergence of the doubly indexed sequence of solutions of mean-field BSDEs $\{\mathscr{S}^{k,i,N}\}_{(k,N)\in\mathbb{N}\times \mathbb{N}}$ to the solution of McKean--Vlasov BSDEs $\mathscr{S}^{\infty,i}$, for every $i\in\mathbb{N}$; this convergence is denoted by the wiggly, diagonal arrow.